unnitin/reinforcement-learning/fundamentals/README.md

   *   A reward on the other hand, is like having someone who can identify what good behavior looks like but can't tell you exactly how to do it.
 * Unsupervised learning is about extracting underlying structure in data.
 It's about the data representation

-Open question: How to make multi model RL systems ?
+Open question: 1) How to make multi model RL systems ?
+2) Could such systems learn more quickly than the systems that purely rely on systematic information ?